-Join Sean Adams for an in-depth discussion in this video Proportion: The square, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Proportion: The square, part of Layout and Composition: Grids.

 - The square is a remarkably simple…and easy to use proportion.…Any designer who has worked with…a series of squares to build a layout…will praise the flexibility of this simple shape.…The Japanese applied the square on much…of their traditional architecture and design.…A tatami mat is typically three by six feet, or two squares.…This series of squares divided the floor…of a Japanese house into many interesting patterns.…We use the square as a proportional unit…more than any other shape.…